by: Thomas Young

 Promotions, Special Offers and Incentives

 These marketing action items are an ongoing part of your web strategy implementation and it is best to use what has worked offline and to also test various approaches to drive results.
 Any promotion or special incentive should be tracked in your web data and measured in your conversion tracking.
 This will take out the guess work in determining what works best for your business to incentivize sales growth.
-If promotions are a part of your marketing plan, then include them in your web marketing meetings and update your website accordingly.
+If promotions are a part of your marketing plan, then include them in your strategic digital marketing meetings and update your website accordingly.
 Make sure to coordinate your offline efforts with your online marketing.

 - Look for red flags in your website data that drive strategy updates and modifications to your website.